-Irish slang and lingo is definitely something you want to be hip to when you visit Ireland.
+It’s terrific to have a handle on Irish slang and lingo when you visit Ireland.
 Otherwise, you could spend much of your time scratching your head when you hear certain phrases or words.
-What does it all mean?
-Let this serve as a brief tutorial on the languages of Ireland and what you can expect, regarding Irish slang while you’re abroad.
+Also, you’ll miss a world of fun.
+Here’s a brief tutorial on the languages of Ireland and what you can expect to hear.

 Irish Language History

 There are two official languages in Ireland.
 Irish is the national language, and English, although spoken by the majority of people, is considered to be Ireland’s second language.
 Irish is a Celtic language, closely related to Scottish Gaelic, Welsh, and Breton.
 It was the language spoken by most people until the early 19th century.
 The shift to English happened quickly, and by 1891 it was spoken by 85% of the population.
 The early 20th century saw a national cultural revival and the establishment of an independent Irish State.
 Ireland now makes it a priority to preserve the Irish language and encourages citizens to be bilingual.

 Today, 32% of the adults in Ireland claim knowledge of the language.
 Irish is mainly used in areas known as Gaeltachts, situated along the western seaboard.
 (A State authority, Udaras na Gaeltachta, promotes industrial development in these areas.)
 Bord na Gaeilge (the Irish Language Board) promotes the use of Irish throughout the country and as a core school subject.
 A growing number of schools, known as Gaelscoil (all-Irish Schools), offer tuition exclusively through the Irish language.
 Radio na Gaeltachta broadcasts nationally in Irish, and a new Irish language television service, Telifís na Gaeilge was launched in November 1996.
 When you’re in Ireland, tune in!